graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-GraphQL servers define what directives they support and where they support them.
+GraphQL services define what directives they support and where they support them.
-For each usage of a directive, the directive must be used in a location that the server has declared support for.
+For each usage of a directive, the directive must be used in a location that the service has declared support for.

 For example the following query will not pass validation because `@skip` does not provide `QUERY` as a valid location.